apoxy-dev/proximal/README.md

 Developing Proxy-WASM modules for Envoy traditionally involves cumbersome setups, complex toolchains, and time-consuming testing iterations, frequently on a remote environment.
-Proximal simplifies the development process and brings it to you local machine in a single process environment with a friendly UI and basic REST API.
+Proximal simplifies the development process and brings it to your local machine in a single process environment with a friendly UI and basic REST API.

 We believe that developers have been held back from adopting this incredibly powerful technology because